oracle-livelabs/goldengate/atp-objectstorage/extract/extract.md

 ### Objectives
 In this lab, you learn to:

 * Log in to the OCI GoldenGate deployment console
 * Connect to the source database to add transaction information
 * Add and run an Extract
 * Add and run a Distribution path
+* Add and run a Replicat
+* Verify the replication

 ## Task 1: Review the Deployment details
-Return to the OCI GoldenGate deployment you created in the previous lab.

 1. In the Oracle Cloud console, open the navigation menu, click **Oracle Database**, and then click **GoldenGate**.

 2. Click **Deployments**.

-3. On the Deployments page, select ATPDeployment to view its details.
+3. On the Deployments page, select **ATPDeployment** to view its details.

 On the Deployment Details page, you can: